-Beyond safety concerns, proper management of the weld fume created by the welding process also can help improve productivity and quality.
+Beyond compliance concerns, proper management of weld fume created by the welding process also can help improve productivity and quality.

 There are numerous ways companies can manage weld fume management — from implementing a welding process change or new filler metal to the use of personal protective equipment (PPE).
 This article discusses some frequently asked questions regarding effective weld fume management with regard to fume extraction systems and respirators, in particular.